15 March 2020

 Social media editor

 Managing editor Res Publica Nowa

 Illustrations and cover

 Visegrad Insight is the main platform of debate and analysis on Central Europe,

 that generates future policy directions for Europe from the region.
 It was established in 2012 by the Res Publica Foundation – an independent think tank in Warsaw with its flagship Polish language publication Res Publica Nowa and the New Europe 100, a network of leaders of tomorrow.

-This report has been supported by the International Visegrad Fund.
-It does not necessarily reflect the official policy or position of the Visegrad Group or the International Visegrad Fund.
-An earlier thematic report named Eastern Partnership 2030 Trends was developed with the support of the Polish Ministry of Foreign Affairs.
+This report has been supported by the International Visegrad Fund and the Black Sea Trust for Regional Cooperation, a project of the German Marshall Fund of the U.S. An earlier thematic report named Eastern Partnership 2030 Trends was developed with the support of the Polish Ministry of Foreign Affairs.